 Minim Martap Project - Bauxite

-Previous work completed Canyon Resources over the last few years has given the Company a strong understanding of the physical and geochemical characteristics of the local bauxite.
-The bauxite is generally high alumina, low total and reactive silica, high gibbsite, low boehemite and low on other contaminants.
+Previous work completed by Canyon Resources on the contiguous Birsok Project, has given the Company a strong understanding of the physical and geochemical characteristics of the regional bauxite plateaux.
+The bauxite is generally high alumina, low total and reactive silica, high gibbsite, low boehemite and low other contaminants.

 The Minim Martap Project has significant potential to increase the scale of the existing resource as only approximately 30% of the bauxite plateau within the Project area have been tested.

 In March 2018, the Kribi Deep Seaport, was commissioned at Kribi on the south west coast of Cameroon.
 At a cost of $1.3 billion, it is considered to be the largest port infrastructure along the West African coast and can receive two, 290 metre commodity vessels at any one time.